 - Use a dry paper towel and fold it into quarters then put it in the plastic container

-- Take a lint free cloth and damp it with filtered water
+- Take a lint-free cloth and dampen it with filtered water.

 - Avoid touching the nozzles as they are fairly subtle